Frequently Asked Questions

 - Replacement Parts

 Yes.
 We stock several different styles of vintage refrigerator door gasket material.
 Please note that these gaskets do not cross to original manufacture numbers.
-Gasket material sells for $4.95 and up.
+Gasket material sells for $6.00 per foot, and up.
 For more information regarding our available door gaskets, check out our online parts store.

 Yes.
 During the restoration process, the entire refrigerator is dismantled.
 All of the old insulation and electrical wiring is removed and discarded.
 The empty box is then sand blasted, hand sanded, primed and repainted with 6 coats of solvent based enamel paint (your choice of color).
 Upon reassembly, the refrigerator receives a new blanket of insulation, new electrical wiring and a new door gasket.
 The mechanical system is overhauled or replaced with a new system, then calibrated and fine tuned to optimum efficiency.
 Once the refrigerator is completely reassembled, it is turned on and operated on a test pattern for 5 to 7 days.
 The average run time of a completely restored refrigerator is 10 to 12 minutes every hour.
 Because these do not have defrost heater assemblies or condenser and evaporator fan systems, they do not require the additional electricity of today’s more modern units.
 The key to their efficiency is the new insulation and a good solid door gasket seal.
 By keeping the cold air in, the operating time is reduced.

 Q. Do you ship, and what does it cost?